 Chairman Mao: That would be good.
 So long as the objectives are the same, we would not harm you nor would you harm us.
 And we can work together to commonly deal with a bastard.
-(Laughter]
+(Laughter)

 Actually it would be that sometime we want to criticize you for a while and you want to criticize us for a while.
 That, your President said, is the ideological influence.
 You say, away with you Communists.
 We say, away with you imperialists.
 Sometimes we say things like that.
-It would not do not to do that.
+It visited China in 1960 and 1961.
+On that trip he met with Mao and Zhou and condemned the American policy associated with former Secretary of State John Foster Dulles of opposing recognition of Communist China.